This post may contain affiliate links. Please read our disclosure policy.

 Freezing

-- Cooled taco meat can be frozen in freezer bags for up to 3 months.
-Lay bags flat to save space.
+- Let the taco meat cool completely, then transfer to freezer bags or airtight containers.
+Freeze for up to 3 months.
+Lay bags flat so they stack easily and thaw faster.

 Make-Ahead

-I like to use 80/20 ground beef.
-The fat-to-lean ratio creates the best flavor when combined with the spices.
+I recommend 80/20 ground beef.
+The fat-to-lean ratio gives you the best flavor and juiciness once the spices simmer in.

-Definitely.
-Cook as directed, cool completely, then refrigerate for up to 4 days or freeze for up to 3 months.
+Absolutely.
+Cook as directed, let it cool completely, then refrigerate for up to 4 days or freeze for up to 3 months.

-Stir in more cayenne, add a diced jalapeño with the onions, or finish with your favorite hot sauce.
+Increase the cayenne, add a diced jalapeƱo with the onions, or finish with your favorite hot sauce.

-Yes!
+Yes.
 Both work well with the same spice blend.
-Turkey gives you a lighter flavor, while chicken stays mild and tender.
+Turkey gives a lighter flavor, while chicken stays mild and tender.

 If your family loves taco night as much as mine does, here are a few more crave-worthy recipes to try next: